mattermost/mattermost-test-management/data/test-cases/suite/system-console/user-management/admin-control-user-settings/testcase-2.md

 10. Verify that a confirmation pop-up with the title `Manage User B's Settings` appears.
 11. Click on the `Manage User Settings` button.
 12. Verify that User B's settings modal is displayed.
+13. Verify the modal has a label `Admin mode`.